FreeTurk/OSRepo/README.md

 # OSRepo - the stable version

-this is the backend for the next great thing for OSR: The first stable release.
+this is the for the next great thing for OSR: The first stable release.
 In this branch we have made new changes:

 * gotten rid of (some) wip areas (and hopefully added them to the repo)